 Outside of Virginia Tech, I am lucky enough to have 3 beautiful kids and a loving wife.
-Free time includes cooking, going to track/cross country events, and when time permits riding on local MTB trails.
+Free time includes cooking, running, playing outside, and when time permits riding on local MTB trails and gravel backroads.